 4th – 5th Month

-- Baby spends more time playing in the push-up position.
+- Babies spend more time playing in the push-up position.

-- He stretches to reach out for his toys and things, which tones his body.
+- They stretch to reach out for toys and other objects, which tones the body.

 - Rolls from back to front.